awslabs/graphstorm/tools/README.md

 # Construct a graph from the standard input.
-`tools/construct_graph.py` is a generic script for converting graph data in the M5GNN input format to the DGL format.
+`tools/construct_graph.py` is a generic script for converting graph data in the GSGNN input format to the DGL format.

 The example below constructs a DGL graph for a MovieLens dataset, which is stored with the standard format.
 Users can choose whether to load pre-processing node features or computes BERT embeddings.
 After constructing the graph, it partitions the graph for